Maetis/backstage.nomad/README.md

 ### Creating a PostgreSQL persistent volume
 In order to persist PostgreSQL data we will create a [host volume](https://developer.hashicorp.com/nomad/docs/configuration/client#host_volume-stanza), maybe in a production scenario a [CSI volume](https://developer.hashicorp.com/nomad/docs/commands/volume/register) will be more appropriate.
+Modify the configuration file of the client node as follow:
 ```
 client {
     host_volume "postgres" {